grimm26/kpa-tools/README.md

 I wrote this script because I wanted to removed duplicated rigs after importing all rigs after a firmware update.
 I wanted to just keep the updated versions of rigs.
 I start with the procedure described via a [doc presented on the forum](http://www.kemper-amps.com/forum/index.php/Thread/5596-Managing-Rigs-Presets-and-Performances-revised-Dec-2014/).
-You should follow that, but for the part where manipulation of the files comes into play, use this script.
+You should follow that up to step 6, but for the part where manipulation of the files comes into play, use this script.

 ```